 We compiled quick decorating tips for your coffee table.

 An easy place to start while styling a coffee table is with a focal point.
-A focal point is an area of interest or emphasis, and is used to draw one’s eye to the table.
+A focal point is an area of interest or emphasis used to draw one’s eye to the table.
 Katie Simpson of Mackenzie Collier Interiors uses serving trays as a focal point.
 “This allows you to keep your accessories looking neat, organized, and intentionally styled,” she says.
-“When selecting a collection of decorative pieces, I like to mix and match items that vary in size, texture, shape, and color.”
+“When selecting a collection of decorative items, I like to mix and match items that vary in size, texture, shape, and color.”

-Interior designer Rebekah Correll says that a “well styled coffee table creates the perfect opportunity to merge function and beauty.”
-She recommends incorporating items that can be useful in the everyday, such as a decorative box that holds your remote control, wooden trays that can be used to bring drinks and snacks to and from the kitchen, or even a coffee table book that provides your guests with reading material during their visit.
+Interior designer Rebekah Correll says a “well-styled coffee table creates the perfect opportunity to merge function and beauty.”
+She recommends incorporating useful items from everyday life, such as a decorative box that holds your remote control, wooden trays that can be used to bring drinks and snacks to and from the kitchen, or even a coffee table book that provides your guests with reading material during their visit.

 On that end, Lisa Kahn says that objects on your coffee table serve as a conversation starter, mood enhancer, and a platform to showcase personal interests or collections.
 “Or, a display area for the things we wish to use to connect to those gathered around the table,” says Kahn.